emilyalice2708/credit-c/README.md

 ## About

-This project was created in C for Harvard Online CS50 Introduction to Computer Science problem set 1.
+This project was created in C for Harvard Online CS50 Introduction to Computer Science problem set 1 within the CS50 ide (integrated development environment for students and teacher).
 This programme prompts the user for a credit card number and reports via the command line whether it is a valid American Express, Master Card or Visa Card number.

 ## Usage